ayreal/rails-crud-checklist/README.md

 def make_show=(arg)
   build_show(args)  #OR notes.build (based on relationship)
   # show is not created, but an instance is created and associated with the character
-  # build does not persist UNTIL you save it
+  # object is passed back to the controller, which will call #save and persist it

 end

 ```